-Other organizations directly or indirectly involved with the SCSEP are afforded an opportunity to discuss the program during public comment period.
+Other organizations directly or indirectly involved with the SCSEP are afforded an opportunity to discuss the program during the public comment period.
 Representatives of public and private nonprofit agencies and organizations providing employment services, social service organizations, public officials from counties, cities, and towns, community-based organization, older persons, the WIB, and business and labor organizations are invited to participate.
+A mailing list of attendees and potential invitees is used to ensure that the representative agencies and organizations are aware of and included in the SCSEP planning processes.